GENCARDIO/PanelRecon/README.md

 `covered_panel_kmers` is the number of distinct indexed k-mers from that panel found in the sample.
 `panel_weighted_support` is the sum of specificity weights for matched k-mers assigned to a panel: a k-mer found in one panel contributes `1.0`, while a k-mer found in four panels contributes `0.25` to each panel.

-With `beta = 2`, `panelCoverage` is weighted more strongly than `panelSpecificSupport`, so panels with broader k-mer coverage are prioritized.
-Panels supported mostly by k-mers shared across many panels are penalized.
+With `beta = 2`, the score emphasizes `panelCoverage` over `panelSpecificSupport`.
+The `(1 + beta^2)` term scales the score, while the `beta^2` term in the denominator controls the coverage/support tradeoff.
+Panels supported mostly by k-mers shared across many panels are still penalized through lower `panelSpecificSupport`.

 ### Second pass